TosbackCgusBridge-Bot/CGUs-versions/Adweek/Privacy Policy.md

 6\.
 Changes To The Privacy Policy
 This Privacy Policy is effective as of June 2012.
 We reserve the right to change this Privacy Policy at any time.
 We do not undertake to provide you with personal notice of any changes.
 In the event of material changes, we will provide notice by means that are reasonable under the circumstances, such as by posting a notice on the Websites.
 Your continued use of the Websites following the posting of changes to this Privacy Policy means you accept those changes.

-Advertisement The Talent Gallery Billy Boy Campaign HELL FIRE + Packaging Runway Marine Boy integrated campaign
+Advertisement The Talent Gallery Veedo™ Security System Billy Boy Campaign HELL FIRE + Packaging Runway
 Advertisement Adweek.com

 *   About Us